devs-ryan/lumen-todo/README.md

 ## Auth

-- The response from register/login routes returns user details with a `api_token` that needs to be sent on all Todo Notes routes
+- The response from register/login routes returns user details with a `api_token` that needs to be sent on all Todo Notes requests

 ## Routes